Braving weak French economy, investors pile into its property

 With 4 percent of its global assets in real estate, Allianz used its considerable balance sheet to fight off seven other competing bids for the property without using any leverage.
 The prize was a rental yield of 5.5 percent.

-For a euro zone insurer like Allianz (ALVG.DE), Paris has the advantage over London of offering real estate assets in the same currency as much of its liabilities, Wigniolle said.
+For a euro zone insurer like Allianz, Paris has the advantage over London of offering real estate assets in the same currency as much of its liabilities, Wigniolle said.

 BULL MARKET